damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is a short fragment of the Gisapia talk script template (PL) (data/characters/gisapia/scriptTalk.js):
+Below is a short fragment of the Gisapia talk script template (PL) with messages and answers to the user's response (data/characters/gisapia/scriptTalk.js):

 ```
 export default {